Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

-The following theorem connects the intuitive notion of endangerment with the notion of a winning coalition. \begin{theorem} The coalition $\coal$ is rigorously strongly winning if and only if $\coal$ is not explicitly nor implicitly endangered by any coalition. \end{theorem} \begin{proof} $\Longleftarrow$ Assume that there exists a rigorously strongly winning coalition $\coal$; thus there exists a Rigorously Strong Nash Equilibrium $\mathit{RSNE}$ in which the agents from $N_{\coal}$ get positive payoffs.
+\begin{theoremCharStub} The team $\coal$ is rigorously strongly winning if and only if $\coal$ is not explicitly nor implicitly endangered by any team. \end{theoremCharStub} \begin{proof} $\Longleftarrow$ Assume that there exists a rigorously strongly winning team $\coal$; thus there exists a Rigorously Strong Nash Equilibrium $\mathit{RSNE}$ in which the agents from $N_{\coal}$ get positive payoffs.
 This implies that the agents from $N_{\coal}$ agree on the action $\langle N_{\coal}, \salary_{\coal}, \bid_\coal \rangle$; other agents ($N \setminus N_{\coal}$) have zero payoffs.
-For the sake of contradiction let us assume that there exists a feasible coalition $\coal'$ such that $\coal$ is explicitly or implicitly endangered by $\coal'$.
+For the sake of contradiction let us assume that there exists a feasible team $\coal'$ such that $\coal$ is explicitly or implicitly endangered by $\coal'$.

 If $N_{\coal} \cap N_{\coal'}$ is empty ($\coal$ is explicitly endangered by $\coal'$), then $N_{\coal'}$ must be cheaper.
 This however contradicts the assumption that the agents from $N_{\coal}$ get positive payoffs.